BrooksErica/BrooksErica.github.io/_pages/about.md

 For my master’s capstone, I’m diving into Voice Biometric Authentication, leveraging vector embeddings and large language models (LLMs) to enhance security and verification systems.
 I’ve also worked on a dense neural network for classification case study and explored AI alignment with human values in a research project.

-As I transition into the field, I’m looking for entry-level or associate data science roles with a focus on machine learning.
+As I transition into the field, I’m looking for machine learning engineer and data science roles with a focus on machine learning.
 I thrive on working with real-world data, solving problems, and continuously learning to push the boundaries of AI-driven solutions.

 Let’s connect—I'd love to collaborate, learn, and contribute to impactful data science projects!